 Franklin provides a fee-based early care program for students who arrive before 7:45 am.
-This service is available from 7:00 - 7:45, at a cost of \$1 daily.
-There is no registration process; students are to sign in when they arrive.
+This service is available from 7:00 - 7:45.
+Students sign in when they arrive.
 Families are expected to pay for the service on a weekly basis.
 A failure to pay for the service may result in loss of access to the early care program.
-The fee covers a stipend for our faculty members who provide supervision during early care.